 WELCOME TO AUSTIN DOGA

 Practice yoga and mindfulness with your dog for joy and comfort.

 Yoga with your dog sessions are offered by appointment only in person on online Monday-Friday.

 Nicole Vykoukal is a yoga teacher and psychotherapist who is captivated by the magic of dogs & the power of yoga in cultivating inner peace & well-being.
 Nicole founded Austin Doga (2011) to offer a meaningful way to bond & relax with your dog.

 Her style of yoga often resonates with people who seek deep, enriching experiences & love spending time with their dog.

 WHAT TO EXPECT

-A 45 min private yoga session with your dog where YOU practice yoga.
+A 45 min private yoga session with your dog where you will:

 Bond with your dog through mindfulness tehcniques